ilyassboudade/vhdl-anomaly-detection/README.md

-# 🚀 VHDL Code Anomaly Detection
+# 🚀 VHDL Anomaly Detector

 > A manual Recurrent Neural Network (RNN) implementation that analyzes tokenized VHDL source code to detect syntactic and semantic errors prior to simulation.
 By parsing VHDL descriptions at the character/token level, the system leverages a recurrent architecture to retain long-range context and identify corrupted hardware code.